devHudi/gatsby-starter-hoodie/README.md

     etc: "https://www.notion.so/Hudi-s-R-sum-0c1d1a1b35284d1eaf05c5bfac4a3cad",
   },
   utterances: {
-    repo: "devHudi/Hoodie",
+    repo: "devHudi/gatsby-starter-hoodie",
     type: "pathname",
   },
 }
 ```

-Hoodie provides a configuration file called `blog-config.js`.
+gatsby-starter-hoodie provides a configuration file called `blog-config.js`.
 In this file, you can configure blog, biography (profile), and utterance.
 The website settings you are currently viewing are as above.

 Configure `blog-config.js` to suit your blog.
 However, it is recommended not to modify `utterances.type`.